ImperialCollegeLondon/phenomedb/docs/source/pipeline_factory.rst

   :width: 650
   :alt: PhenomeB PipelineFactory UI Example

-  Example of using a the PipelineFactory UI to create a parameterised pipeline
+  Example of using a the `phenomedb.modules.PipelineFactory` UI to create a parameterised pipeline

 Python API
 ----------